GDejan/GDejan/README.md

 - 👋 Hi, I’m @GDejan
 - 👀 I’m interested in process automation
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on projects with C#
-- 📫 How to reach me - just send me a message ;)
+- 📫 Just send me a message on https://hr.linkedin.com/in/dejangaloic ;)

 <!---
 GDejan/GDejan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.